Bakesu/dev-portfolio/README.md

 ### Go

 #### [Distributed Systems and Security](https://github.com/Bakesu/Distributed-Systems-Coursework)
-This project is displays coursework in implementing a distributed system and security components.
-It implements a peer-to-peer network with a blockchain ledger and RSA encryption for secure transactions.
-The main functionalities include:
+This project displays coursework implementing a distributed system and security components.
+It implements a peer-to-peer network with a blockchain, ledger and RSA encryption for secure transactions.
 - **Tools, Frameworks, & Practices:**
   - Go (Golang)
   - RSA Encryption